What if my baby rolls over while sleeping?

 Today, there are about 3,400 sudden unexplained infant deaths every year in the United States, a number that includes deaths from SIDS as well as other unexplained infant deaths.
 According to the Centers for Disease Control and Prevention (CDC), the most recent statistics available show that about 1,389 infants died from SIDS in 2020.

 Unfortunately, after declining many years in a row, the rate of SIDS actually increased from 2019-2020, which may have been due to pandemic-related reasons, although the exact cause isn’t clear.

 Is it safe if my baby rolls over?

-The good news is that as soon as your baby starts to roll over from their back to their stomach, it generally means they have built up enough muscle that they can lift their heads up more, which can help reduce the risk of SIDS.
+When your baby starts to roll over onto their stomach, it generally means they have built up enough muscle to lift their heads up more, which can help reduce the risk of SIDS.

 SIDS is the highest risk for very young babies between the ages of 1 and 4 months, as well as for babies who have delays or medical complications, like breathing problems.

 But once babies grow and develop enough to be able to roll from back to stomach, it’s a good sign that they are developing appropriately.
 Most babies are able to push themselves up on their arms when on their stomachs by 4 months and are able to roll over by 6 months, which is when the risk of SIDS drops significantly.